 ABOUT

-Maria Tran is a US based, Vietnamese-Australian award-winning film director, actor, martial artist, activist & cultural practitioner working across film, performance, and action choreography.
+Maria Tran is a Vietnamese-Australian actor, filmmaker, and martial artist who has won multiple awards for her work in film, TV, stage, and performance.
+She also specializes in fight action choreography and is the founder of Phoenix Eye Films, a female-led production company based in both Australia and the US.
 She has a background in psychology, filmmaking, and working with culturally diverse communities.
 She is known for her international action blockbusters such as "Fist of the Dragon" & "Death Mist" in China and "Tracer" in Vietnam.
-She is the founder/managing director for Phoenix Eye Films, a culturally diverse and female-led art and film company based in Western Sydney.

 In 2016, she was nominated and won the Breakout Female Action Star (Feature Film Category) at the Action on Film International Festival for her role as "Zhen" in Roger Corman's "Fist of the Dragon".
 Maria represented NSW in the 2016 Ones to Watch Program which led to her participation in Screen Forever (Melbourne), state finalist for the Metroscreen Film Pitching Competition, Winner of Produce Perfect Pitch Program and received a grant to develop "Fury of the Far East."